aws/aws-lambda-dotnet/PowerShell/README.md

 Publish-AWSPowerShellLambda|Publishes a given PowerShell script to Lambda.
 New-AWSPowerShellLambdaPackage|Creates the Lambda deployment package that can be used in a CI/CD system for deployment.

+## Troubleshooting
+### Enabling Debug output
+In PowerShell, [Write-Debug](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/write-debug?view=powershell-7.4) CmdLet could be used to write debug message to the console.
+However, by default, debug messages are not displayed in the console, but you can display them by using the **Debug** parameter or the **$DebugPreference** variable.

+The default value of [DebugPreference](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_preference_variables?view=powershell-7.4#debugpreference) variable is `SilentlyContinue`, which means the debug message isn't displayed and execution continues without interruption.
+The `-Debug` parameter could be used to override the `$DebugPreference` value.

+Enabling output of `Write-Debug` to CloudWatch logs is a 2 step process:
+- In PowerShell Lambda script,
+  - Either need to set `$DebugPreference = "Continue"` at the beginning of script.
+Thereafter use `Write-Debug` to output debug messages ; **OR**
+  - Include `-Debug` parameter while executing `Write-Debug` (e.g.` Write-Debug "Testing Lambda PowerShell Write-Debug" -Debug`).
+- At Lambda function level, set the value of `AWS_LAMBDA_HANDLER_LOG_LEVEL` environment variable with value `DEBUG`.
+This would enable debug logs at Lambda level.
+This environment variable could be set:
+  - Either manually in Lambda function configuration in AWS console; **OR**
+  - While executing CmdLet `Publish-AWSPowerShellLambda`, passing parameter `-EnvironmentVariable @{'AWS_LAMBDA_HANDLER_LOG_LEVEL'='DEBUG'}`.

+  The value of the `AWS_LAMBDA_HANDLER_LOG_LEVEL` environment variable is set to the values of the [LogLevel](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.Core/ILambdaLogger.cs#L7) enum.

+The role assigned to Lambda function should have permissions to write to CloudWatch logs.

 # Learning Resources

 [Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)